ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_content.md

 To render content with a custom template, you need to create a template file and tell the system, in configuration, when to use this template.

-You do it by using the [content view configuration](../templates/template_configuration.md).
+You can do it by using the [content view configuration](../templates/template_configuration.md).

 For example, to apply a custom template to all articles, use the following configuration: